Students stage anti-Trump walkouts

 - In Los Angeles, demonstrators march with Mexican and American flags

+(CNN)At 17 years old, Maryland high school senior Samuel Kebede didn't get to vote in this year's historic election for president of the United States.

+Instead, he found another way to make his voice heard, along with other students from Montgomery Blair High School in Silver Spring.

-(CNN)Students walked out of class at schools on opposite sides of the United States on Monday, protesting President-elect Donald Trump.
+They were among hundreds of high school students who walked out of class on opposite sides of the country on Monday to protest President-elect Donald Trump.
+Demonstrations are expected to continue Tuesday on college campuses.

-In Los Angeles, protesters waved Mexican and American flags as they marched.
-Footage from CNN affiliates showed lines of demonstrators on sidewalks, stretching across several blocks.
-Some students held signs saying "Rise Up" and "Together We Stand."
+"I want people to know that although we are high schoolers with a lot to learn, we, too, are affected by the outcome of the election and want to show our support in the ways we can until we are able to go to the polls," Kebede said.

+"I just wanted to voice my concerns that Donald Trump should not continue to use racial slurs or to demean other races and cultures."

+Students organized the walkout on social media, leading an exodus of hundreds shortly after 10 a.m., he said.

-In Silver Spring, Maryland, more than 2,600 miles away, hundreds of students marched for hours Monday, beginning at a high school football field and winding their way through the city.
+They began at the high school football field and walked about 6 miles through the city to Veterans Plaza, he said.
 Some drivers high-fived students as they passed, CNN affiliate WJLA reported.

+Kebede knows that not all Trump supporters were motivated by racism or bigotry to vote for him.
+However, during Trump's campaign, he "appealed to the worst in people," opening wounds "that have not healed yet," Kebede said.

+"That is why I protest, to let him know that even though he has become our future president, the bigotry and hatred will not be tolerated."

-Monday marks the sixth day that anti-Trump protesters across the United States have taken to the streets.
+Monday marked the sixth day that anti-Trump protesters across the United States have taken to the streets.
 Most of the protests have been peaceful.
 But Portland, Oregon, has been the site of the most violent anti-Trump demonstrations, with a shooting and the arrest of 71 people on Saturday.

 Protesters say they're upset about Trump's positions on immigration, the environment and LGBT rights, among other issues.
-Some have questioned the legitimacy of the president-elect's victory, noting that although Trump won the required number of votes in the Electoral College, Hillary Clinton won the popular vote.
+Some have questioned the legitimacy of the President-elect's victory, noting that although Trump won the required number of votes in the Electoral College, Hillary Clinton won the popular vote.

+About 2,600 miles from Silver Spring, hundreds of high school students In Los Angeles took to the streets, waving Mexican and American flags and shouting the classic protest chant, "Yes, we can" in Spanish -- "Si, se puede."
+Some held signs saying "Rise Up" and "Together We Stand."

-Critics accuse the protesters of being sore losers and have slammed students for skipping out on classes.
+Critics accuse the protesters of being sore losers and have slammed students for skipping classes.
 School officials in Los Angeles said they supported students making their voices heard, but encouraged them to stay on campus and not let demonstrations interfere with classroom activities.

 "These are important conversations that need to take place.
 We want our students to know they are not alone," Superintendent Michelle King said Monday.
 "However, it is critical that students not allow their sentiments to derail their education or for their actions to place them in danger."